Annet Nakimbugwe

-Annet Nakimbugwe is a Ugandan footballer who plays as a midfielder.
-She has been a member of the Uganda women's national team.
+Annet Nakimbugwe is a footballer who plays as a midfielder.
+She has been a member of the Uganda women's national team and the DR Congo U20s.

 Club career

 Nakimbugwe has played for Source de Kivu in the Democratic Republic of the Congo, for APR FC in Rwanda and for Buikwe She Red Stars in Uganda.

 International career

 Nakimbugwe capped for Uganda at senior level during the 2000 African Women's Championship and the 2002 African Women's Championship qualification.